shubhamm1525/Fetch-Picklist-Using-User-Interface-Api/README.md

 Using this code you can fetch Dependent picklist values of an object.

-Example : Account have two dependent picklist.
+<b>Example</b> : Account have two dependent picklist.
 Project type and Project Subtype.

 Project Subtype field values are dependent on Project Type picklist values.

 So we will pass the API name of "Project Subtype" field which will return the data containing  Project type and Project Subtype field values.

-Prerequisites :
+<b>Prerequisites</b> :

-Note: Make sure you have proper field level / object level / Profile level permission.
+<b>Note</b>: Make sure you have proper field level / object level / Profile level permission.

 1) Create remote site settings with your org endpoint.
      String host = System.Url.getSalesforceBaseURL().toExternalForm();